 Time for home to rest my weary legs…

 Picture of the Day

-This picture was taken in the food market in Goulston Street, just off Wentworth Street, and is one of a series taken whilst studying lunch-time office workers deciding on their food choice of the day.
+This picture was taken in the food market in Goulston Street, just off Wentworth Street, and is part of a series studying lunch-time office workers deciding on their food choice of the day.
 The street is lined with open air pop-up food stalls, and their menus and price guide erected high up on their stalls so that potential customers can see what’s on offer whilst they move around the crowds.

 I’m standing amidst the crowds and slightly elevated when taking this shot, and I notice that those queuing to be served are all studying the menu board intently, oblivious to their surroundings.
 Presenting this in black & white helps to strengthen the observation, and I believe it also helps to focus attention on the three main subject’s gaze.
 The individual in the centrepiece has a simple ruggedness to him which playfully offsets the more traditional office gent on the right.